rybakit/phive-queue/README.md

 The `MongoQueue` requires the [Mongo](http://pecl.php.net/package/mongo) PECL extension *(v1.3.0 or higher)*.

-Before making use of the queue, it's *highly recommended* to create an index on a `eta` field:
+*Note:* Before making use of the queue, it's highly recommended to create an index on a `eta` field:

 ```sh
 $ mongo my_db --eval 'db.my_collection.ensureIndex({ eta: 1 })'
 ```